moots-technology/moots-datetime-picker/README.md

 ![Build](https://github.com/moots-technology/moots-datetime-picker/actions/workflows/node.js.yml/badge.svg)

-# About

-[moots technology](https://mootstech.com.au) is an Adelaide, South Australia based consultancy and software development company with a huge expertise in usage requirements analysis and cloud architecture frameworks for creating modern software solutions.
-Hereby we prioritise high usability and amazing UX over adding further features.

-# Optimised Datetime Picker for Ionic
+# Moots Datetime Picker

-An easy to use and beautiful ionic date & time picker with calendar and clock component for single dates and date ranges.
+The most intuitive and beautiful date & time picker for ionic.
+Moots datetime picker allows you to set single dates or date ranges in an easy and intuitive way.
+It features a calendar and clock picker with support for 12 and 24 hour mode.
+Choose your desired date with the help of our beautiful and easy-to-use interface.
 Dark mode supported.

 ![140523162-9b537321-d76a-442b-bd1a-edd5a6bf411c](https://user-images.githubusercontent.com/59689061/154686013-09a8e47b-414b-4854-8ab2-f43cc1822c0e.png)![140523171-c4ac6d2a-de5d-4b81-a48a-c1d07a23b6fe](https://user-images.githubusercontent.com/59689061/154686022-b1ed9517-836d-494c-b864-3cde4a185fa3.png)